leiting5297/SF-SAM-Adapter/README.md

 ## Example

-1. Download dataset from https://challenge.isic-archive.com/data/.
-Then put it in "./data/eye".
-The folder should be like:
+1. The dataset is placed in "./data/eye", and the file structure is:

 EYE/